Chweya » Property Management: Definition, Roles, Types, and Duties

 Yes, they are.
 Licensing requirements for property firms vary across states, but most mandate that property management companies obtain licenses from local real estate boards.
 Property owners should ensure that the firms they engage with hold proper licensure.

-Property management involves the supervision of real estate assets by a third party, typically a professional property manager or a property management firm.
-These managers handle various categories of properties including residential, commercial, industrial, and those designated for specific purposes.
+Property management entails the supervision of real estate assets by a third party, typically a professional property manager or a property management firm.
+These managers handle various categories of properties, including residential, commercial, industrial, and those designated for specific purposes.